Hear The Children's Cry is thankful for the support we have received from the following companies:

-The multi-faceted Missing Children’s Support Programme was launched by Hear The Children’s Cry in April 2009, with vital, ongoing support from Jamaica Yellow Pages, now Yello Media Jamaica Limited.
-Over the past decade (2010 – 2020) approximately 15,000 children have been reported missing in Jamaica, a problem that continues to create tremendous social concerns and ramifications for families, communities, and the wider society
+The multi-faceted Missing Children’s Support Programme was launched by Hear The Children’s Cry in April 2009, with vital, ongoing support from Jamaica Yellow Pages, now Yello Media Group.
+Between 2010 and 2020, approximately 15,000 children were reported missing in Jamaica.
+This is a problem that continues to create tremendous pain and trauma for children, as well as serious social concerns and ramifications for families, communities, and the wider society.

 Hear The Children’s Cry publishes photos (where available) and details about missing children on a daily basis, and keeps the public informed with regular press releases, media interviews and postings on social media, as well as calling press conferences on national issues when necessary.
 It also publicizes important related trends, provides in-depth analyses, a focus on related issues and puts a human face on the statistics about missing children.